TomPace101/nanopore_diffusion/notes.md

 _MAYBE_ can we come up with a better name for paramgen_tmpl?
 - 'templates' is too generic: these are specifically for paramgen
 - but we don't want anything that starts with 'paramgen' as its too close to 'params'

+_MAYBE_ maybe EquationTerm, rather than having boolean attributes, should just have an attribute sequence.
+Individual attributes can be added to this sequence.
+You may want to set up a singleton that defines the attributes you want, so you don't always have to quote them.
+Selection then just looks for those attributes in the sequence.
+I suppose it does make nonsensical states more possible: eg, you could accidentally set both 'linear' and 'bilinear' attributes on a term.
+So, what's the advantage over the current approach: no kwargs, so no slots, no subclassing
+But then we do need the attribute class.
+Also, right now we can do more than just booleans with the attributes.
+To some extent, they can do what I was thinking about doing with the names.
+Conclusion: leave it as-is for now.

 # Problem Description